ocwang/ms-networking-challenges/README.md

 # Basic Networking Challenges
 ### Monday, Feb.
 13th

-*Content:* A client wants to build a simple wrapper around Product Hunt using the PH API.
-The first feature you are to implement is to build a main feed that display's all of today's featured products.
-The client doesn't want to add any dependencies and asks you explicitly not to use any third party libraries.
+**Context:** A client wants to build a simple wrapper around Product Hunt using the PH API.
+The first feature the client wants you to implement is a feed that displays all of today's featured products.
+The client wants to keep the project lean and asks you explicitly not to use any dependencies or third party libraries.

-*Specs:*
+**Specs:**

 1. Create your URL in a composable manner so the client can easily add more features reusing base URL and/or adding more parameters to existing URLs.